 November 7, 2015

 The end loomed in the air like an ominous storm cloud as I kept busy cooking dinner in the kitchen.
 I worked carefully, making sure to perfect what I was making in order to pacify him, possibly to change his mind about me and keep him from saying what I feared most.
 During dinner, we ate in silence at the dining room table as he played games on his iPad.
-I cleared the table and washed tonight’s dishes and John took his place on the couch, slumping there with an exaggerated look of melancholy.
+The silence had become so normal, but tonight it made me anxious.
+Was he really talking to her?
+I felt a pang in my heart at this thought, thinking how disrespectful it would be to be eating the food I so carefully prepared for him while chatting with his…whatever the hell she was.
+Afterward, I cleared the table, washed the dishes and John took his place on the couch, slumping there with an exaggerated look of melancholy.
 This was his thing, the look he would always use to coax me into asking him what was wrong.

 He returned to his spot on the couch, holding his head in his hands with such theatrics that it seemed like he was trying to mime what he had to say to me.
 I somehow managed to laugh to myself with this thought, yet at the same time desperately trying to think of some other way to occupy my attention, rendering it unavailable to him, making it as difficult as I could for him to drop that bomb he was holding.